syahrillramadhan/QATest-ESB/README.md

 # Quality Assurance Engineer Test Assesment

-This automation is written in Javascript selenium using page object page
+This automation is written in Javascript selenium using page object model

 ## Running Tests